My Account

 Agriculture in the U.S.

-California is the largest producer of agricultural products (crops and livestock) in the U.S., accounting for almost 11% of the nation’s total.
-The state has some of the richest biodiversity in the country thanks to its long, diverse coastline.19 But it is also one of the most water-stressed states, with wildfires and droughts now routine.
 Maintaining the U.S. food supply will require significant changes to conserve water and protect biodiversity.
+For example, California is the country’s largest producer of agricultural products (crops and livestock), accounting for almost 11% of the nation’s total.
+The state has some of the richest biodiversity in the U.S. thanks to its long, diverse coastline, forests, mountains and desert.20 But it also suffers from constant water stress, and wildfires and droughts have become routine.

-Climate change is already producing rising sea levels, marine heatwaves, longer fire seasons and extreme heat patterns in Australia.
+In Australia, climate change is raising sea levels and fueling marine heatwaves, longer fire seasons and extreme heat patterns.
 The Great Barrier Reef has experienced eight mass bleaching events since 1979, with over 50% of its coral bleached.
-This loss of biodiversity could have a substantial economic impact, as the reef’s tourism, commercial fishing and recreational fishing contribute US$6.9 billion to Australia’s national economy annually.20
+This biodiversity loss could have a substantial economic impact because the Great Barrier Reef Marine Park and related commercial activities provide about 64,000 full-time jobs and generate more than AU$6.4 billion annually for the national economy.21

 Palm Oil Production in Southeast Asia

 Southeast Asia is home to an estimated 15% of the earth’s tropical forests.
-The region also supplies most of the palm oil used in many food products.
-Producing palm oil is a major cause of deforestation in Southeast Asia’s biodiverse forests, destroying the habitat of endangered species such as the orangutan, pygmy elephant and Sumatran rhino.
-Converting carbon-rich peatlands into oil palm plantations releases millions of tons of greenhouse gases into the atmosphere.21
+The region also supplies most of the palm oil in many food products.
+Producing palm oil is a major cause of deforestation, destroying the habitat of endangered species such as the orangutan, pygmy elephant and Sumatran rhino.
+Converting carbon-rich peatlands into soil palm plantations releases millions of tons of greenhouse gases into the atmosphere.22

 Our Framework for Evaluating Biodiversity Risk

-To analyze the extent to which a company is exposed to biodiversity risk and whether it is prepared to mitigate this risk, we leverage two important resources.
+We leverage two important resources to analyze the extent to which a specific company is exposed to and working to mitigate biodiversity risk.

 ENCORE

 ENCORE (Exploring Natural Capital Opportunities, Risks and Exposure) is a U.N. tool that links environmental changes to economic consequences.
-To evaluate the risk associated with the deterioration of natural capital, we use this tool to identify natural capital dependencies within our six key sectors and geographies.
+We use ENCORE to identify natural capital dependencies within our six key sectors and geographies.

 Nature-Related Risk & Opportunity Management and Disclosure Framework

-In March 2022, the Taskforce on Nature-Related Financial Disclosures (TNFD) released a draft of its disclosure recommendations with respect to governance, corporate strategy, risk management and metrics and targets.
+In June 2024, the Taskforce on Nature-Related Financial Disclosures (TNFD) released its final recommendations covering nature-related disclosure requirements based on the four pillars of governance, corporate strategy, risk management and metrics and targets.
 We leverage the TNFD’s developing framework to assess company-specific biodiversity risk and mitigation efforts.

 Snapshot of Our Process